 Newark Parade Contests for Students

-“The Parade Committee is committed to ensuring that the students of the Catholic schools of the Archdiocese learn about the life of Patrick and the impact of the Irish on our State and our local Church,” said Michael D. Byrne, General Chairman of the St. Patrick’s Day Parade Committee, Inc. “The Committee believes that it is important to study the example of Saint Patrick and to encourage our children to emulate his life.”
+“The Parade Committee is committed to ensuring that the students of the Catholic schools of the Archdiocese learn about the life of Saint Patrick and the impact of the Irish on our State and our Church,” said John M. “Jack” Doll, General Chairman of the St. Patrick’s Day Parade Committee, Inc. “The Committee believes that its important to study the example of Saint Patrick and to encourage children to emulate his life.”

-In 2017, Newark’s Saint Patrick’s Day Parade celebrates its 82nd year on the streets of Newark; a remarkable feat that makes Newark’s parade the oldest in the State.
+In 2020, the Saint Patrick’s Day Parade celebrates its 85thyear on the streets of Newark; a remarkable feat that makes Newark’s parade the oldest in the State.

 Students in elementary schools are invited to participate in an art contest while high school students can participate in an essay contest on the life of Saint Patrick.